kimathigilbert/alx-low_level_programming/0x02-functions_nested_loops/README.md

-nested loops anmd functions project
+nested loops and functions project